 Ms. Luu Thi Duong, born in 1987, daughter of Mr. Minh, said that throughout the years, the family did not know the exact date of her uncle's death or where he was buried, so they could only hold a joint memorial service on July 27th, the Day of War Invalids and Martyrs.
 "The family only hopes to be able to light incense at the right place, on the right day, just once," Ms. Duong said.

-The day you returned, a promise fulfilled
+The day he returned, a promise was fulfilled.

 On December 6, 2025, with the support of the Southern Representative Office of the Vietnam Association for Supporting Families of Martyrs and the Tay Ninh Provincial Association for Supporting Families of Martyrs, the ceremony of exhuming and relocating the remains of martyr Luu Van Chung was solemnly held at Hoa Thanh Martyrs Cemetery.